Laboratory

 Detailed Description

 Recent research has highlighted the importance of early-life conditions in shaping outcomes across an individual's lifespan, with factors ranging from childhood environmental and family conditions to perinatal health and in utero exposures.
-The relationship between the length of the birth interval and child outcomes has also received increasing attention, with some studies exploring offspring outcomes across the life course.
-To gain a deeper understanding of these relationships, our research employs advanced statistical techniques and top-quality data from administrative population registers in Finland and Sweden.
+The relationship between the length of the birth interval and child development has also received increasing attention, with some studies exploring offspring outcomes across the life course.
+To gain a deeper understanding of these relationships, our research employs advanced statistical techniques and top-quality data from administrative population registers in Norway, Ukraine, and the United States.

 Research Keywords: